LimePoint/opschain/docs/automated_changes.md

 The output will now include a new change that has been created in response to our new Git commit.

 As more commits are added to the Git repository, new changes will be created.
 Automated change rules poll the project's Git repository for new commits on the Git revision.
 If multiple commits occur on the relevant Git revision between polls then only one automated change will be created with the latest commit.

-_Note that when referring to a remote branch, the remote name needs to be used as part of the Git revision for a change commit rule (eg `origin/master` rather than `master`)._

 ## Listing automated change rules in an environment